Samirgc/m2x-dot-net/README.md

 Installation and System Requirements
 ==========================

-The M2X API .NET Client library is a Portable Class Library.
-Visual Studio support for the Portable Class Library depends on the version of Visual Studio you're using.
+The M2X .NET Client library is a Portable Class Library.
+Visual Studio support for the Portable Class Library depends on the version of Visual Studio that you are using.
-In some cases, you'll have everything you need, and in other cases, you'll need to install additional items, as shown in the following table: http://msdn.microsoft.com/en-us/library/gg597391(v=vs.110).aspx.
+In some cases, you'll have everything you need, and in other cases, you'll need to install additional items, as shown in the table available here: http://msdn.microsoft.com/en-us/library/gg597391(v=vs.110).aspx.

-Another dependency is .NET Framework version 4.5 which can be downloaded here: http://www.microsoft.com/en-us/download/details.aspx?id=30653.
+You will also need .NET Framework version 4.5, which can be downloaded here: http://www.microsoft.com/en-us/download/details.aspx?id=30653.

-Simply add it as an Existing Project into your VS solution or if you are using a different version of Visual Studio you can create a new class library project and include the content of the [ATTM2X/ATTM2X](https://github.com/attm2x/m2x-dot-net/tree/master/ATTM2X/ATTM2X) folder into it.
+To begin, simple add the M2X .NET client library as an Existing Project into your VS solution or if you are using a different version of Visual Studio you can create a new class library project and include the content of the [ATTM2X/ATTM2X](https://github.com/attm2x/m2x-dot-net/tree/master/ATTM2X/ATTM2X) folder in it.

-Besides the API Client library, this solution also includes a tests project which contains multiple examples of library usage, which can be found here: [ATTM2X.Tests](https://github.com/attm2x/m2x-dot-net/tree/master/ATTM2X/ATTM2X.Tests) folder.
+Besides the M2X .NET Client library, this solution also includes a tests project which contains multiple examples of library usage, which can be found here: [ATTM2X.Tests](https://github.com/attm2x/m2x-dot-net/tree/master/ATTM2X/ATTM2X.Tests) folder.

 System requirements match those for .NET Framework 4.5.